Can dysfunctional women protagonists in fiction serve feminism, no matter what?

 Do we need more such protagonists?
 Don’t we get enough of villainy in real life?
 In the next block?
 On the next street?
 Abuse, violence, deception, betrayal?

 Savage: “I don’t want all the women in the world to be.....as odd, or bad......I just really like novels about these women, because they make me feel slightly better about being a grump and a pessimist.”

 Do we need examples of extreme dysfunction to cope with our middling dysfunction?

 Do we need icons of dysfunction at all, merely to tolerate our own?

 Yes, but surely in moderation?

 The dysfunctional protagonist deciding on Thursday to ‘be myself’ is doing more than that.
 She’s deciding to ‘stay myself’.
 She’s also making light of the effort of her sister, her mother, her grandmother, her daughter, her niece.
-They were all at one time perhaps no less abusive, greedy, selfish but worked their way, over years to ‘become’ – caring, generous, sacrificing.
-Yet this protagonist is not asking: how did I ‘find’ myself this way, how did I get ‘here’ in the first place?
+They were all at one time perhaps no less greedy, selfish but worked their way, over years to ‘become’ – caring, generous.
+Yet this protagonist doesn't wonder: how did I ‘find’ myself this way, how did I get ‘here’ in the first place?